About the Innkeepers

 Meet the Innkeepers, Ryan and Molly Mercer

-We are in our late thirties.
+We are in our late thirties (okay, Ryan is turning 40 this year but still insists he feels like he is 25).
 Shortly after our wedding, we stayed at our first bed and breakfast and immediately fell in love with the concept.
 We have stayed at countless B&B's over the past decade and have gotten acquainted with many of their innkeepers.
 We expected to wait to run our own B&B during retirement, so we both pursued careers in the corporate world - Ryan in Information Technology and Molly in Accounting.

 He holds a BS in Management Information Systems from Penn State - Behrend in Erie, PA, where he met Molly.
 His corporate career has included Wachovia Bank (Winston-Salem, NC) and Innovative Systems, Inc (Pittsburgh, PA) where he focused on helping large international financial institutions comply with governmental requirements of screening their customer list against known terrorists and bad guys.
 Ryan enjoys technology, cooking, golfing, photography, politics and serving people.

-She holds a BS in Accounting from Penn State Behrend.
+She holds a BS in Accounting from Penn State Behrend, has her a CPA and is currently working on her MBA.
 Her corporate career has included Arthur Andersen (Pittsburgh, PA), Education Management Corporation (Pittsburgh, PA), Westinghouse (Cranberry Township, PA) and Slippery Rock University (Slippery Rock, PA) where she is currently.
 Molly enjoys spending time with her family and friends, reading, movies and shopping.